 Lansdowne, VA – October 9, 2018 – Imago Systems, an innovator in image visualization and artificial intelligence software, today announced that it is a recipient of a Phase I contract with the National Institutes of Health (NIH) / National Cancer Institute (NCI) under Small Business Innovation Research (SBIR) Topic 375 for the development of a “Novel Diagnostic Imaging Modality for Monitoring Tumor Response to a Hyperthermia Immunotherapy.”
 Funding is in conjunction with the Cancer Moonshot Blue Ribbon Panel initiative.
 Phase I was awarded on September 14 and covers a period of nine months for $299,726.89.
 Imago will be using its patent-pending imaging technology to monitor, in vivo, tumor development and regression of implanted breast cancer in mice.
-There is a potential for a Phase II award for up to $2,200,000.00 for up to 2 years.

 Under the contract, Imago will work with Kaio Therapy, LLC.
 Kaio Therapy is a developer of innovative active immunotherapy platforms, whose magnetite-mediated hyperthermia therapy has demonstrated substantial efficacy at initiating complete tumor regression in a number of in vivo models.